 - Intel® Mesh Commander and MeshCentral for peer-to-peer remote management.

-Each of these tools helps IT administrators avoid interfering with users, allowing them to keep possession of their PC and improve productivity.
+Each of these tools helps IT administrators avoid interfering with users, allowing them to keep possession of their PC and support improved productivity.
 And in cases where there is no user, administrators can manage devices as if they were there.